BiancaPeter/reddit-app/README.md

 ## Usage

-You cand use the a demo version of the app, using SwaggerUI and following this link:
+You can use the demo version of the app, using SwaggerUI and following this link:

 ```javascript
 https://obscure-peal.heroku.app/swagger-ui/